PgDip Specialist Community Public Health Nursing (Health Visitor)

 Applied learning

-When it comes to putting what you have learnt into practice, you benefit from strong partnerships with health, education and local authority organisations in the region.
-The modern and diverse placements you undertake are designed to meet the changing needs of children, young people and families.
-Placements may be with social services, education or voluntary sector organisations.
+When it comes to putting what you’ve learned into practice, you’ll benefit from strong partnerships with health, education and local authority organisations in the region.
+You’ll undertake modern and diverse placements designed to meet the changing needs of children, young people and families.
+These placements could be with social services, education or voluntary sector organisations.

 You'll undertake a community development project which involves meeting the identified health needs of a population.
 This shows the close integration of practice with public health theory.